Looking for an easy way to reduce your crypto tax bill?

 Let’s break down eleven strategies that can help reduce your crypto tax burden.

-VIDEO 1.
-Harvest your losses
+1. Harvest your losses

 Selling your cryptocurrency at a loss comes with major tax benefits.
+That’s why many investors choose to intentionally take a loss on cryptocurrency investments, a strategy known as

 3. Take profits in a low-income year